 Super vs debt

-If you have a debt to pay off, you might want to consider whether extra super contributions are better put towards chipping away at what you owe.
+If you have a debt to pay off, you might want to consider which is better - to chip away at what you owe or make extra super contributions.

 If you’re weighing up whether to make extra contributions to your super or pay off your mortgage, keep in mind that the returns from super funds tend to fluctuate more than mortgage interest rates.